EDUCATIONAL OUTREACH PROGRAMS

 Located in Ghent Square.
 This is a chance to work with a great variety of herbs, perennials and vegetables and is a good learning experience.
 There are opportunities to meet and greet the general public.
 NMGVs host 2 public tours of this garden each year.

 Monday through Friday, 9-noon, April 1 to October 31

 Our most important function is providing horticultural assistance to the general public.
 NMGVsmonitor the Help Line email and telephone at the VCE office, research the questions, and provide answers.
 Much reference material is readily available.
 You will start by working with a knowledgeable NMGV, and in many cases have the Extension Agent available to help provide answers.
 Interns are encouraged to work in pairs.

 HERMITAGE DOCENT PROGRAM:

-Program at The Hermitage Foundation Museum to educate, share, and inform the public – adults and schoolchildren – about the benefits and process of building and restoring a shoreline wetlands ecosystem.
+Program at The Hermitage Museum & Gardens is to educate, share, and inform the public – adults and schoolchildren – about the benefits and process of building and restoring a shoreline wetlands ecosystem.
 The Hermitage "living shoreline" program is becoming an urban example to residents and businesses along the water.